This article will introduce you to the best games currently available which support SLI.

 What Is SLI?

 An abbreviation of Scalable Link Interface, SLI is an NVIDIA technology designed to combine resources from two graphics cards and utilize them as a single GPU.
-In theory, this idea sounds very useful, but we saw different results in reality.
+In principle, this concept sounds very beneficial, but we saw mixed results in reality.

 Firstly, in order to function, SLI needed two identical GPUs running side-by-side.
-Only in rare instances was there the possibility of using a mismatched GPU setup, and it brought a steep performance cost.
+Only in rare instances was there the possibility of using a mismatched GPU setup, and it brought a significant performance cost.

-What also ended up costing SLI its potential was the master-slave relationship in which the GPUs were configured.
+What also ended up costing SLI its potential was the primary-secondary relationship in which the GPUs were arranged.

 So, We Can’t Have Multiple GPU Setups?